Youth Staff

 I am a member of the Wukchumni-Yokuts tribe, which is local to the San Joaquin Central Valley in California.
 Growing up the American Indian community has provided me the understanding and insight that is specific to the population that is being served.

-Anthony Utterback
+Anthony Utterback - Clubhouse Program Manager

 Clubhouse Program Manager – Anthony is a Tribal Citizen of the North Fork Rancheria of Mono Indians and the Instructional Aide II/Education Coordinator at the Fresno American Indian Health Project.
 As a local Fresnan, Anthony went to Edison High School in West Fresno and attended college at Fresno State where he graduated with a degree in Sociology and American Indian Studies.
 His interests include studying and learning the Mono language, Tribal-Traditional Ecological Knowledge, Native science and Cultural Burning.
 He also enjoys reading, hiking, painting, volunteering in the community, singing traditional songs and going to ceremonies.
 In addition to working with the youth at FAIHP, he is also a community organizer with Central Valley Movement Building where he works with parents, youth and organizations to advocate for education justice and healthier school climates for Native American students and their families throughout the Central Valley.
 Anthony is passionate about education and is excited for the opportunity to give back to the people by supporting the youth and serving the Native community.

-Dori Andrews
+Dori Andrews - Youth Coordinator

 Youth Coordinator – I have worked with children when I worked at Cold Springs Head start.
 I was a bus monitor and an aid in the classroom.
 I also worked with Developmentally Disabled children in a group home setting for a year.
 I obtained the position of Community Health Representative for my tribal community and enjoyed working with my elders.
 Working in the Nursing field has also allowed me to express my compassionate nature.
 Working in Clubhouse has been an honor to help nurture and guide our next generation of leaders.
 I am proud to be a part of Fresno American Indian Health Project and all the amazing things they offer our Native community.

-Storm Heredia
+Storm Heredia - Peer Mentor

 Peer Mentor – My full name is Storm Woneya Heredia.
 I am of Ojibwe descent, and I am a proud indigenous man.
 I have trained in karate and kickboxing since I was an adolescent.
 I now have aspirations to turn pro and become a champion.
 I am also an instructor, having taught for 6 years now.
 I am excited to be working closer with my native community.
 I look forward to engaging with and helping build our next generation of youth.
 I hope to inspire the future while honoring our past traditions.
 I am grateful to be part of the FAIHP family!

-Ariana Murillo
+Ariana Murillo - Peer Mentor

 Peer Mentor – Hello my name is Ariana Murillo I am Tongva, and Kumeyaay I was a previous clubhouse youth from the age of 4 to the age of 16, I was a participant at GONA as a peacekeeper for 6 years I also worked as a teen worker for UAII at Robert Sundance summer camp.
 I am a high school graduate and a full-time student at Fresno City College.
 I work at Fresno American Indian Health Project as a peer mentor.
 I grew up in this organization and it has taught me a lot about what was needed in the native community and I wanted to be there for the youth today like the staff was for me when I was their age to teach them more about our culture, I grew up wanting to help my people and I’m doing just that by working here.

-Stoney Dodson
+Stoney Dodson - Instructional Aide II

 Instructional Aide II –